Samizo-AITL/Edusemi-Plus/archive/legacy/vsram_2001/index.md

 This case represents a **transition point** where standard DRAM technology was pushed beyond its original operating envelope to meet **low-power, high-temperature (90 °C)** mobile requirements.

 ---

+## 🔐 Note on Confidentiality

+> **All materials in this case are based on semiconductor technologies
+> developed more than 20 years ago.**
+>
+> This documentation does **not** include proprietary process recipes,
+> confidential design rules, equipment tuning parameters,
+> or operational know-how applicable to modern semiconductor manufacturing.
+>
+> The purpose of this case study is to preserve
+> **structural patterns of failure, recovery, and engineering decision-making**,
+> not implementation-level secrets.

+---